 CSCF also utilizes TANF and local resources to support youth employment and career exploration activities during the summer.
 These resources are leveraged with local private and public funds to expand the number of young adults who can participate regardless of eligibility requirements.
-CSCF will expand leveraged funding to support 1,100 to 1,500 students in 2023; and increase to 2000 in 2024.
 CSCF partners with post-secondary institutions and other eligible providers to provide career exploration activities to support the transition from high school to post-secondary options.
 Industry-focused programming is also made available to immerse young adults in high-growth industry career options with the goal of encouraging participants to enter these roles.
-Additional career exploration and awareness activities, including role-playing and industry guest speakers enhance these efforts.
-CSCF will also add a Public Sector Academy to showcase government and utility careers to youth.
+Additional career exploration and awareness activities are continually explored to enhance these efforts.